Where To Stay in Red Lodge

 Downtown is the safest first answer

-If you care about dinners, walkability, and feeling like you are really in Red Lodge, staying closer to town is usually the cleanest call.
+If you care about dinners, walkability, and feeling like you are really in Red Lodge, staying closer to town is usually the best call.

 Space matters more on longer stays